Happy Independence Day for those of us in the United States.

 Don’t Buy a New Car

 Take a year or two and keep your current car.
 Figure out what things you value most in your life.
-If a car is at the top of your list after that year or two and you can afford it I say go for it.
+If a car is at the top of your list after that year or two and you can afford it, I say go for it.

-If you’ve just gone through college chances are you’re sick of roommates.
-I completely understand and was in the same place myself but there was no way I could justify living by myself near Washington, DC.
+If you’ve just gone through college, chances are you’re sick of roommates.
+I completely understand and was in the same place myself, but there was no way I could justify living by myself near Washington, DC.

-Even if you live with roommates for just a year or two after college that extra savings can help you get to your goals a lot quicker than you would be able to otherwise.
+Even if you live with roommates for just a year or two after college, that extra savings can help you achieve your goals much faster than you would be able to otherwise.

-Plan for the Future
+Plan For The Future

-It can be done though.
+It can be done, though.
 Start early and make a plan.
 Determine when you want to reach the goal and how much it will cost.
-Then divide the cost by the time to figure out how much you have to save each month!
+Then divide the cost by the time to figure out how much you have to save each month.

-You’ll run into some good luck but chances are there will be bad luck too.
+You’ll run into some good luck, but chances are there will be bad luck, too.
 Save some cash and don’t touch it.
 This is called an emergency fund.
 Use it for emergencies only and keep it separate from your other money.